These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

-High Noon Entertainment’s casting call says that potential Fixer Upper stars need to be “outgoing, energetic, and fun!”
-(Or at least be able to seem that way on camera!)
+High Noon Entertainment’s casting call says potential Fixer Upper stars need to be “outgoing, energetic, and fun!”
+(Or at least able to seem that way on camera!)
 The most fun homeowners on Fixer Upper are those who keep up with Chip and Joanna, including Chip’s notorious sense of humor.
 If that sounds like you, you could be a great fit for the show!

 3. You have to ‘be in need of expert design and construction help’

 The Fixer Upper casting call explains that eligible homebuyers need to “be in need of expert design and construction help for your new fixer upper home.”
 Translation?
-You have to be willing to let Chip and Joanna make a lot of the decisions about how your new home is going to look.
-One of the biggest secrets behind Fixer Upper is that Chip, Joanna, and their crew are really in control of the renovation.
-They’ll do their best to design a home that you and your family will love.
-But ultimately, you’ll have to relinquish control of the project if you want to be on the show.
+If you’re already big into interior design and home renovations, this isn’t for you.
+One of the big secrets behind Fixer Upper: Chip, Joanna, and their crew are in charge of the renovation.
+They’ll do their best to design a home you and your family will love.
+But ultimately, you must relinquish control of the project if you want to be on the show.